tent/tent.io/content/_faq.md

 relationships, just tell them about your new account.
 We aren't talking about money.
 Your data is far more valuable-- your family and friends' photos, locations, and private communications.
 You should be able to store them somewhere you trust, move them when you want, control who can and can't see them.

+### What about the federated social web?

+Federated services add a few capabilities to Centralized Social Service Providers' products.
+Generally users can broadcast a stream of public events to other services in the Federation.
+Because private messages (and many other important features) are beyond the scope of most federation protocols, users can not send private messages to users of other Social Service Providers.
+Since these features are not standardized, Social Service Providers must implement proprietary features.
+This locks users into a specific Social Service Provider, and causes fragmentation which prevents interoperability.
+Diaspora* and OStatus were the first steps in moving away from Centralized Social Service Providers, but stopped short of actual decentralization.
+Any long-term solution will require a fully distributed architecture in its core design.

 ### Does Tent have ads?

-Tent is a protocol like E-mail or the World Wide Web.
+Tent is a protocol like email or the World Wide Web.
 Anyone can run their own Tent server (which would be ad-free) or host a Tent server for others.
 Just like email, some providers show ads to make money so they can host your Tent server for free.
 Others charge users directly and don't need ads.
 It's your choice.